Have you ever noticed that it is when you are in the midst of your next IBS flare-up, that you take the LEAST care of yourself?

 Although it’s not supposed to be healthy, I actually found Diet Coke was my best ally during a flare-up:)

-If you do want food, allow yourself to have whatever will stop those awful stomach cramps.
+If you do want food, allow yourself to have whatever feels best – and will stop those awful stomach cramps.

-Work out a few basic snacks and meals you tolerate reasonably well, and keep them in house.
+Work out a few basic snacks and meals you tolerate reasonably well, and keep them at home.

 If you do binge too much and wish you hadn’t, be nice to yourself.
+We’re all human!
 Flare-ups are really hard to deal with, and we do what we can to get through them.

 6) Get support in your IBS Flare-up action plan